Bug report #12749

 Seems like a caching issue.
 When classifying, the actual values of all attributes are fetched and the classification works correctly.
 However, the feature given to the user defined function compta() does not have the values filled in, so all features are counted as having no attributes set at all.

 Probably an optimization to not fetch lots of stuff not needed for rendering anyway.

-#8 Updated by Sebastian Dietrich about 4 years ago
+#8 Updated by Sebastian Dietrich over 4 years ago

 Another interesting observation:

 If you pass an attribute as a parameter, that attribute's value is available within feature.

 @qgsfunction(args='auto', group='Custom') def firstAttr(dummy, feature, parent): return feature.attributes()

 Make the expression

 firstAttr(123) and it always returns NULL when drawing a feature.